pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

     ...     )

 PKCS #8 optionally supports encrypting keys on disk using a password.
-In this example we loaded an unencrypted key, and there we did not provide a password.
+In this example we loaded an unencrypted key, and therefore we did not provide a password.

 Signing
 -------